 Avoid Misunderstanding Idiomatic Expressions

-Although it is impossible to be familiar with all idiomatic expressions out there, there are some ways to avoid misunderstanding and to be able to guess somehow what is being said.
-The more common ones are easy to follow, but at some point, you will encounter some newer ones which you have not heard of before.
+Although it is impossible to be familiar with all idiomatic expressions out there, there are some ways to avoid misunderstandings and to be able to deduce somehow what is being said.
+The more common ones are easy to follow, but at some point, you will encounter some newer ones that you haven't heard before.
 When this happens, here are some ways for you to get an idea what is being said:

 Categories : Communications & Education

 Recent edits by: Nuance, Eng